shivIndewar/netflix-gpt/README.md

 - Fetch data for trailer
 - Embeded the youtube video and make it autoplay and mute
 - used tailwind css to improve the user experience
+- Fetched popular, toprated and upcomming movies
+- Created custome hooks for popular, toprated and upcomming
+- Improved user experience using tailwind css

 # Features